 No business is perfect.
 And no company can avoid every mistake.
-But why do companies making the same mistakes and then do nothing to correct them?
+But why do companies continue to refuse learning from a mistake?
 Some of the most common reasons for making mistakes are as plain as the nose on your face, and we go over them here on this business strategy blog.

 The experts aren’t in charge.
 Many of the decisions getting implemented are nothing but superstitions.
 There’s no system in place to measure whether or not a policy is effective, and whether or not it is worth the thousand of hours and dollars it costs to implement it.
 Failing to follow up on tests and ignoring bad results when they do perform tests has cost many companies more than just money.